 Queen Elizabeth Olympic Park – the site of the London Olympics, there’s plenty to see and do, playgrounds, trails and more.

 Sports grounds tours – with lots of sports events and teams with grounds in London, look out for tours and museums open to everyone, as well as going to a match or competition.
-Try Wimbledon or Queens Club for tours, or Wembley Stadium.
+Try Wimbledon, Queens Club or Wembley Stadium for tours.